 How can you not love a beautiful, lush dog park right next to Lady Bird Lake and on the Zilker Park trail?
 Auditorium Shores offers an off-leash dog park with amazing views of the Austin skyline and famous Stevie Ray Vaughan statue.
-However, the park is not fenced and close to the street so pet owners should be cautious of their animals whereabouts.
+However, the park is not fenced and close to the street, so pet owners should be cautious of their animal whereabouts.

 Ann and Roy Butler Hike and Bike Trail, Austin, TX

 Formally known as the Town Lake/Lady Bird Lake Hike-and-Bike trail, over 1.5 million people visit this 10+ mile trail every year.
 Dogs are welcome to accompany their owners on this trail, but all must be on a short leash.

 Zilker Park is a popular recreational area, hosting events like Austin City Limits and the Trail of Lights.
 When an event isn’t going on at Zilker Park, there are over 350 acres of grassy terrain for a dog to play and run its little furry tail off.